FACULTY & STAFF

 Andrew M. Lang - Headmaster

 Headmaster Andrew M. Lang is originally from Maple Grove, MN.
 He obtained a B.A. in Liberal Arts at Thomas Aquinas College in Santa Paula, CA. He obtained a M.A. in Philosophy with Honors from the Dominican School of Philosophy and Theology in Berkeley, CA. He has previously worked as an admissions counselor, a pastoral associate, and a teacher.
 He considers it providential that he left his Minnesota home to pursue authentic classical Catholic education only to return to lead the Holy Spirit Academy community in the same mission in 2016.
-He and his wife Alyssa have six children.
+He and his wife Alyssa have seven children.
 They live in Maple Lake and are members of the Church of St. Timothy.
 He is a secular discalced Carmelite.
 Mr. Lang fills his free time with his nose in a book (naturally), hunting and fishing, gardening, playing chess, tinkering on vintage cars, and getting up to the family cabin in Crosslake.